 This step is optional, but many people like to do it.
 One way to help ease the pain and honor the memory of your pet is to create a monument at the site where you buried them.

 Memorial stones block diggers and mark where you placed your fish so you can visit the site later.
 It’s a beautiful way you can show them your love one last time.
-The engraved kind are made to last with time and weather.
+The engraved kind is made to last with time and weather.

 After you have kindly disposed of your pet from the tank, you will now want to do a large water change to remove the toxins (mostly ammonia) that were put out by the corpse.
 This will help protect the tank’s other inhabitants.